-We present OpenFace, our new open-source face recognition system that approaches state-of-the-art accuracy.
-Integrating OpenFace with inter-frame tracking, we build RTFace, a mechanism for denaturing video streams that selectively blurs faces according to specified policies at full frame rates.
+We show how to build the components of a privacy-aware, live video analytics ecosystem from the bottom up, starting with OpenFace, our new open-source face recognition system that approaches state-of-the-art accuracy.
+Integrating OpenFace with interframe tracking, we build RTFace, a mechanism for denaturing video streams that selectively blurs faces according to specified policies at full frame rates.
 This enables privacy management for live video analytics while providing a secure approach for handling retrospective policy exceptions.
-Finally, we present a scalable, privacy-aware architecture for large camera networks using RTFace.
+Finally, we present a scalable, privacy-aware architecture for large camera networks using RTFace and show how it can be an enabler for a vibrant ecosystem and marketplace of privacy-aware video streams and analytics services.